UWB-ACM/Git-Gud-Spring2020/README.md

 # Git-Gud-Spring2020
-Add your name to a fun message below!
+Edit this README file with a fun message below!

 bunnies wabbits